request an appointment online.

 - MRI (magnetic resonance imaging)

-Biopsy: While imaging tests may show an area where there may be a brain tumor, doctors need a tissue sample to definitively diagnose a primary brain tumor.
+While imaging tests may show an area where there may be a brain tumor, doctors need a tissue sample to definitively diagnose a primary brain tumor.
 Tissue samples are retrieved through a biopsy.
-Doctors can perform a biopsy by removing a small sample of tissue with a needle or removing all or part of a tumor through surgery.
+Most of the time, doctors remove the entire tumor through surgery.
+In some cases, a small tissue sample is removed with a needle.
+The tumor tissue is then examined under a microscope.
+It also undergoes advanced molecular testing to determine the exact tumor type.
 Your neurosurgeon will determine which type of biopsy is best for your tumor.

 Brain Tumor Grading

-Many cancers are organized by stages, which describe how much a cancer has spread.
+Many cancers are assigned a stage, which describes how much cancer is in the body and where it has spread.
 Primary brain tumors typically do not spread to other parts of the body, so they are not staged.

 Instead, most brain tumors are graded on a scale developed by the World Health Organization.
-Tumor grading classifies tumor cells by how abnormal they look under the microscope and how quickly the tumor is dividing.
-Grade I tumors are the least aggressive, while grade IV tumors are the most aggressive.
+Tumor grading classifies tumor cells by how abnormal they look under the microscope, how quickly the tumor is dividing, and what molecular characteristics are present.
+Grade 1 tumors are the least aggressive, while grade 4 tumors are the most aggressive.

 Brain tumors can start out at a low grade and over time become more aggressive and transform into high grade tumors.
 They can also start as a high-grade brain tumor without ever being a low-grade tumor.